 Classes run Sunday mornings from 9:15-10:15.

 Every baptized person is called to ministry.
 The Education for Ministry (EfM) program, an extension of the School of Theology at the University of the South, Sewanee, TN, provides people with the education to carry out that ministry and the opportunity to discover how to respond to the call to Christian service.
 This is an exciting four-year course which explores the scriptures as well as church history, ethics and theology.
-EfM runs for 34 sessions each year, from September through May and meets on Monday evenings at 6:30 p.m. in the Parlor.
-For more information, please contact Dianne Olson or Ellen Lewis.
+EfM runs for 34 sessions each year, from September through May and meets on Monday evenings at 6:30 p.m. in room 114 of the education wing. (we are meeting via Zoom during the Pandemic.)
+For more information, please contact Diane Lynch

 About the work of the Adult Education Committee